The Suez Canal blocked, what can they do?

 When was it built?

-The Pharaohs begun it, but it was not finished until in the Ptolemaic period under Ptolemy II.
+The Pharaohs begun it, but it was not finished until the Ptolemaic period under Ptolemy II.

 They think originally it was started by Necho II in the late 6th century BC, but no one can agree when it was finally completed.
 There are interesting inscriptions comprising of five Egyptian monuments that commemorate the construction and completion of a canal linking the Nile River with the Red Sea by Darius I of Persia.
 These inscriptions were located along the Darius Canal through the valley of Wadi Tumilat and they probably recorded sections of the canal.